A conservatory roof replacement can transform an existing conservatory into a more comfortable space that will last for many years to come.

 There are four main options:

 Replacing the beads with stronger I-shaped profiles that have a wide top flange capable of supporting the new roof is the first element of the project.

-- As a live material it is prone to twist and warp as it dries out and so it needs bracing and fixing in place.
+- As a live material, it is prone to twist and warp as it dries out and so it needs bracing and fixing in place